 But generally, until about the mid 2000s, most diets were looked at as very rigid affairs, and especially in bodybuilding.
 You ate what your guru or coach told you to eat, you were given strict food lists to follow and there were unbreakable rules.
 Everything was black and white, do or don’t, good or bad.

-Okay, so enough history, what is it?
-Flexible dieting is based on the idea that it’s counterproductive to deprive yourself of your favorite foods completely, to follow someone else’s food list without deviation or to restrict yourself to a short list of unprocessed health foods 100% of the time.
+Flexible dieting is based on the idea that it’s counterproductive to deprive yourself of your favorite foods completely, to follow someone else’s food list without deviation, or to restrict yourself to a short list of unprocessed health foods 100% of the time.

 Now they’ve really set themselves back, guilt follows the binge, they feel like an even bigger failure, and it’s “back to square one” next Monday (or they abandon their entire plan).
 If that slice of pizza were actually allowed as part of the weekly meal plan to begin with, eating it would not be seen as a failure, and not given a second thought – it would be enjoyed.